KCBS-TV: CBS acquisition (1949–1984)

 Starting in 1949, CBS had been affiliated with KTTV (channel 11, now a Fox owned-and-operated station), a station in which the network held a 49% minority ownership stake.

 Don Lee's broadcasting interests were placed for sale in 1950 following the death of Thomas S. Lee.
 General Tire and Rubber agreed to purchase all of Don Lee's stations, the centerpiece being KHJ radio, but chose to spin off KTSL to CBS.
 Subsequently, CBS sold its share in KTTV to the station's majority partner, the Los Angeles Times, and all CBS programming moved to KTSL on January 1, 1951.
 On October 28, 1951, KTSL changed its callsign to KNXT (presumably meaning "KNX Television") to coincide with CBS' Los Angeles radio outlet, KNX (1070 AM).
-The station also moved its transmitter from Mount Lee, where it had been based since its experimental days, to Mount Wilson.
+The station also moved its transmitter from Mount Lee, where it had been located since its experimental days, to Mount Wilson.